leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

       This is similar to *Simple Mode* with *Even Thickness* and *High Quality Normals*.
       It adjusts for sharp corners, but may not always work when more than three faces come together.
    Constraints
-      This is a more advanced model to try to always get the perfect thickness everywhere.
+      This is a more advanced model to try to always get the optimal thickness everywhere.
-      For up to three faces it is always guaranteed to find a perfect solution.
+      For up to three faces it is always guaranteed to find a optimal solution.

 Boundary :guilabel:`Complex Mode`
    Choose the kind of boundary that suits the model the most.